teleprint-me/py.gpt.prompt/docs/quickstart.md

 ### Important:

-In this pre-release, IRC-like commands are not available.
+In this release, IRC-like commands are not available.
 Nevertheless, GPT model function calling is fully enabled.

 ## Commands and Options